If you knew me in the past 9 years, you’d probably never think that I’ve ever struggled with weight in my life.

 Not by psychic power, simply by restoring the life that I used to live, through treating me the same home-made food I used to have all the time that made me happy, satisfied and fully nourished.

-At noon time, I had a bowl of rice with 2-3 plates of colorful, delicious stir-fries and a satiating, clear soup.
+At noon, I had a bowl of rice with 2-3 plates of colorful, delicious stir-fries and a satiating, clear soup.

 For dinner, we usually ate the leftover from lunch, but my mom has a way of making everything look and taste like just freshly made.
 During the day, we enjoyed some fruit platters while watching TV or chatting.